Altaf-Hussain-11/SE-Project-Transport-Management-System-/README.md

 •	Department : Computer Science

-## Problem Statement :
+## Problem Statement

-Despite operating a fleet of buses, the current system faces several challenges :

-**Manual Coordination :**
- Route management, seat bookings, and trip updates are handled via paper or phone, causing delays and miscommunication.

-**No Real-Time Updates :**
-Students and faculty are often unaware of bus locations or delays.

- **Seat Management Issues :**
- Limited control over seat allocation may lead to overcrowding during peak hours.

-**Payment and Fine Challenges :**
-Late arrivals or cancellations are not automated.

-**Administrative Burden :**
-Admins struggle to track usage, performance, and maintenance without a centralized system.
+Despite operating a fleet of buses, the current system faces several challenges, including manual coordination for route management, seat bookings, and trip updates, which often causes delays and miscommunication.
+Students and faculty lack real-time updates on bus locations or delays, while limited control over seat allocation can lead to overcrowding during peak hours.
+Payment and fine processes are not automated, and administrators struggle to track usage, performance, and maintenance without a centralized system.
 A digital solution is needed to provide online booking, real-time tracking, seat limitation enforcement, notifications, and automated transactions.

-## Project Objectives :
+## Project Objectives

-The key objectives of NUTMS are :
+The key objectives of NUTMS are:

-**Online Booking :**
-Enable students and faculty to reserve seats digitally.

-**Separate Day Scholar Service :**
-Assign dedicated buses for day scholars with specific time slots.

-**Automated Route and Schedule Management:**
-Optimize bus allocation and trip planning.
+- **Automated Route and Schedule Management**: Optimize bus allocation and trip planning.

-**Real-Time Tracking and Notifications :**
-GPS integration for live bus tracking and instant alerts.
+- **Real-Time Tracking and Notifications**: GPS integration for live bus tracking and instant alerts for delays, cancellations, or emergencies.

-**Seat Limitation Enforcement :**
-Prevent overbooking and ensure safety compliance.
+- **Seat Limitation Enforcement**: Prevent overbooking and ensure safety compliance.

-**Online Transactions and Automated Deductions :**
-Manage payments and fines automatically.

-**Centralized Admin Dashboard :**
-Monitor all bookings, buses, drivers, payments, and generate reports.
+- **Centralized Admin Dashboard**: Monitor all bookings, buses, drivers, payments, and generate performance reports.
+- **Data Analytics and Reporting**: Generate automatic reports for transport usage, peak hours, and fuel consumption to aid decision-making.

 ## Software Development Methodology :